inventree/InvenTree/docs/docs/extend/plugins/test.md

 ---

 ## Unit Tests
-For complicated plugins it makes sense to add unit tests to your code.
+For complicated plugins it makes sense to add unit tests the code to ensure that plugins work correctly and are compatible with future versions too.
+You can run these tests as part of your ci against the current stable and latest tag to get notified when something breaks before it gets released as part of stable.
 InvenTree offers a framework for testing.
 Please refer to [Unit Tests](../../develop/contributing.md) for more information.

 ### Prerequisites
 For plugin testing the following environment variables must be set to True: